ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit-category.md

 may be a parent to category Dogs, category Cats and category Goldfish.
 Categories can be nested to any level.
-All Articles must be assigned either to a parent Category or a child Category or to the default Category named 'Uncategorised'.
+All Articles must be assigned either to a parent Category or a child Category or to the default Category named *Uncategorised*.

-The edit form is used to create a new Category or to alter the properties of an existing Category.
+The *Articles: Edit Category* page is used to create a new Category or to change the properties of an existing Category.

 ### Common Elements